emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

-####  NovelAI Bypass

-Bypass NovelAI client-side non-account trial limit, mostly just to not have to reset your browser session each time

-`localStorage.setItem('localTrialState2', btoa((Number.MAX_SAFE_INTEGER).toString()))`

-There will still be IP quota limits, but it's fairly lenient (imo) and if you don't have IPv6 (i think???) then Cloudflare WARP will mask your IP with theirs

-***

 #### Buzzheavier Warning

 Make sure you have a adblocker when using Buzzheavier as there are hidden ads on download pages with malicious content.
 Both the download button and torrent buttons should automatically start a download in your browser, NOT redirect you to another page.